 Then lace the holes with ribbon and red embroidery floss.

-Her finished valentines are not so polished perhaps, but they are ones that she had a lot of fun making and that she is proud to be able to give to her friends and grandmas.
+The finished valentines might not be totally polished, but they are ones that your kids will have a lot of fun making and that they will be proud to give to friends!

 Do your kids like to make homemade valentines?
 What do you do to make it as much about the process as the product?